ccbogel/QualCoder/README.md

 `py -m qualcoder`

 Alternately, run by double-click.
 Open the QualCoder-master\qualcoder folder.
 Double-click the __main__.py file to run.
 You can make a shortcut to this file and keep the shortcut on the desktop.

+Note: 8 Dec 2022 - lxml may not install on python version 3.11 until a bug in lxml is fixed.
+Ignore errors related to this. lxml is only used to validate REFI-QDA data files.

 ### Debian/Ubuntu Linux